sigmacomputing/sigmaquickstarts/site/sigmaguides/src/Tables_input_tables_use_cases/input_tables_use_cases.md

 Rename the new column `B&M Revenue`.

-Now that we have the data ready we want to add a new Visualization (Bar Chart in this case) to compare the revenue streams by category for B&M vs. Online.
+Now that we have the data ready we want to add a new Visualization (Bar Chart in this case) to compare the revenue streams by category for B&M vs. online.

 Add a Child Element / Visualization (from the Product Information Table) and set the X and Y axis as shown:

 <img src="assets/it11.png" width="800"/>

-Doing a tiny bit of additional clean-up, changing the names of the X-Axis columns and removing a grid-line and we have our chart:
+Doing a tiny bit of additional clean-up, we have our chart:

 <img src="assets/it12.png" width="800"/>

 What the chart shows is the relative strength of in-store sales vs. online for each category.

-Now Lucy (our Merchandiser) can begin to see which catagories are not selling well online or where to invest more marketing dollars.
+Lucy (our merchandiser) can begin to see which catagories are not selling well online or where to invest more marketing dollars.

 <aside class="postive">
-<strong>IMPORTANT:</strong><br> Lucy loves how she can leverage Input Tables and the power of Sigma to let move at the speed of the online world making business decisions based on live data at scale.
+<strong>IMPORTANT:</strong><br> Lucy loves how she can leverage input tables and the power of Sigma to let move at the speed of the online world making business decisions based on live data at scale.
 </aside>

 ## Territory Planning
 Duration: 20

-This next use case is a bit more sophisticated, using **Linked Input Tables and Data Validation** to allow the user to make on-the-fly adjustments to a sales territory.
+This next use case is a bit more sophisticated, using **Linked input tables and data validation** to allow the user to make on-the-fly adjustments to a sales territory.

 Mike, is VP of Sales for the US.
-The company has grown quickly and the regions need to be rebalanced.
+His company has grown quickly and the regions need to be rebalanced.

 Using Salesforce data in Snowflake, he's able to leverage the power of Sigma and see that the West region has brought in the most revenue.

 Specifically, California sales are leading the charts.

-Using a Linked Input Table, Mike can dynamically get a list of States and Regions based on the latest assignments.
+Using a linked input table, Mike can dynamically get a list of states and regions based on the latest assignments.

 This allows Mike to experiment with the re-balancing, instantly seeing how revenue would change by region based on the new mapping.